Boiler Water Treatment Services

 The internal environments found within boilers and steam systems be extremely aggressive to the materials of construction and can cause a number of serious problems.
 Corrosion is one such problem and if left untreated it can increase costs, reduce asset reliability and life-expectancy, and in the worst cases it can cause catastrophic failure.
 The primary causes of corrosion in boiler systems are dissolved oxygen, acidity and excess alkalinity.
 The most common of these being oxygen associated corrosion which is caused by oxygen dissolved in the feed water entering the boiler system.

 The oxygen contained in the water acts aggressively to create localised corrosion of the internal surfaces in the form of oxygen pitting.
-These corrosion pits are generally small but can sometimes grow, resulting in deep pinholes which if left to penetrate boiler tubes and other internal surfaces can affect their integrity and result in failure.
+These corrosion pits are generally small but can sometimes grow, resulting in deep pinholes or pitting which if left to penetrate boiler tubes and other internal surfaces can affect their integrity and result in failure.

 Effective boiler water treatment should be holistic in its approach and focus on the removal of dissolved oxygen from the feed water, whilst controlling both pH and alkalinity levels.
 This can be achieved through good system design, particularly feed-tank and condensate return arrangements) and the use of high performance boiler treatment technologies.